 On July 21, 2010, President Obama signed into law the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act").
 Many of the provisions of the Dodd-Frank Act require rulemaking by the applicable U.S. regulatory agency, such as the Federal Reserve Board ("FRB"), the SEC and the Commodity Futures Trading Commission ("CFTC"), before the related provisions of the Dodd-Frank Act become effective.
+Many of the CFTC's rules have been adopted and have become effective.
 The Dodd-Frank Act has resulted in, and will continue to result in, significant changes in the regulation of the U.S. financial services industry, including reforming the financial supervisory and regulatory framework in the United States.
 MBL's businesses will be affected by a variety of new regulations under the Dodd-Frank Act including, but not limited to: (i) greater regulation of over-the-counter derivatives, including stricter capital and margin requirements, the centralized execution and clearing of standardized over-the-counter derivatives, and registration and heightened supervision of all over-the-counter swap dealers and major swap participants; (ii) more stringent and extensive position limits on derivatives on physical commodities; and (iii) increased regulation of investment advisers.
 In addition, if MGL is determined by U.S. regulators to be a "systemically important" nonbank financial company, U.S. regulators may have increased regulatory authority over MGL and its subsidiaries, including MBL, and may impose stricter capital, leverage and risk management requirements.
 The Dodd-Frank Act will increase compliance and execution costs for derivative trading in the United States and have an impact on certain MBL businesses, such as on its U.S. derivatives business.
 For instance, two MGL affiliates have registered as swap dealers.

-The CFTC has issued Cross-Border Guidance, which permits non-U.S. swap dealers, such as MBL, to rely on "substituted compliance" with approved local laws and regulations when dealing with non-U.S. counterparties, in lieu of compliance with certain of the CFTC's rules.
-The CFTC has also issued an order approving certain Australian laws and regulations for substituted compliance.
+On July 26, 2013, the CFTC issued Cross-Border Guidance addressing the extent to which, and the manner in which, its rules governing swap dealers would be applied to non-U.S. swap dealers, such as MBL, in connection with their transactions with non-U.S. counterparties.
+Among other things, the Cross-Border Guidance provided a framework for the CFTC to grant "substituted compliance" to swap dealers located in non-U.S. jurisdictions, pursuant to which such swap dealers would be permitted to comply with local law and regulations when transacting with non-U.S. counterparties, in lieu of compliance with CFTC rules.
+On December 20, 2013, the CFTC, pursuant to its previously issued Cross-Border Guidance, approved a series of substituted compliance determinations covering certain swap entity-level and transaction-level requirements in six jurisdictions, including entity-level requirements under Australian law, which permits non-U.S. swap dealers, such as MBL, to rely on substituted compliance with approved local laws and regulations when dealing with non-U.S. counterparties, in place of certain of the CFTC's rules.
 Therefore, MBL is able to comply only with Australian regulatory requirements in certain respects in connection with its swap dealing business with non-U.S. counterparties.
 It is possible that further cross-border relief will be granted in the future.
-However, MBL remains subject to many of the CFTC's requirements and the other MGL affiliate that is registered as a swap dealer is fully subject to CFTC rules as well.
-Many of the rules under the Dodd-Frank Act have already been issued and made effective, such as those relating to swap dealer registration, mandatory swap clearing and swap execution, and business conduct standards, and to which we or our affiliates are subject.
-However, because many of these rules have only recently become effective it is not possible at this point in time to determine definitively the full extent of the impact of the Dodd-Frank Act because the markets have only recently begun to conform to the regulatory regime and the process of implementation is still expected to continue for several years.
-Nevertheless, it is clear that the regulatory changes will increase costs, which could cause some entities to reduce or eliminate their trading activity, thereby also potentially reducing liquidity and increasing volatility.
+However, MBL remains subject to many of the CFTC's requirements - and to all such requirements when transacting with U.S. counterparties - and the other MGL affiliate that is registered as a swap dealer is fully subject to CFTC rules as well.